oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 ## D.10 "short lines"

 When GitHub displays a diff, it's doing a line-by-line comparison, and recall the tool was created for software version control.
 Lines of code are typically short.
-In a document, if a paragraph is one very long line, it's much harder for GitHub to easily display the line-in / line-out changes, so he thinks it's better to break the text into shorter lines to make changes more visible.
+In a document, if a paragraph is one very long line, it's much harder for GitHub to easily display the line-in / line-out changes, so it's helpful to break the text into shorter lines to make changes more visible.

 ## D.11 Graphics